ClickSend/clicksend-csharp/docs/PostPostcardApi.md

  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
 <a name="postpostcardssendpost"></a>
 # **PostPostcardsSendPost**
-> string PostPostcardsSendPost (PostPostcard postPostcards)
+> string PostPostcardsSendPost (PostPostcard body)

 Send one or more postcards